Red Torii in the water with a small boat in the distance

 Just…Wow.

-Living in Michigan and not participating in winter sports, means I’ve spent a lot of time indoors.
-And as much as I like my home, after a while there is a little alarm that says, “it’s time to move.”
-If you live somewhere with great year-round weather, I can help you relate.
-Remember April 2020, when you just finished watching “The Tiger King” and were looking up “How to Make Your Own Sourdough Bread” on the internet?
-It’s like that for us ’round about February 1st.
+Living in Michigan and not participating in winter sports, means I spend a lot of time indoors from November to March.
+And as much as I like my home, after a while there is a little alarm in my soul that says, “it’s time to move.”
+If you live somewhere with great year-round weather, I think I can help you relate to this feeling.
+Think – April 2020.
+You just finished watching ALL of “The Tiger King”.
+You’ve baked your own sourdough bread.
+And you seriously googling “at home tattoos” to pass the time.
+It gets like that for us ‘round about February 1st.

 The challenge can be rather fun